cranto/erc20-analyser/README.md

-# Module to analyse ERC-20 Tokens balance of address
+# Module to analyse ERC20-Token balance of address

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/shevchenkonik/erc20-analyser/blob/master/LICENSE)

-# What is erc20-analyser?
+# What is ERC20-Analyser?

 This is a library for calculating the profit or loss of ETH-address.